Tapan Raychaudhuri

-Tapan Raychaudhuri (8 May 1926 – 26 November 2014) was a British-Indian historian specialising in British Indian history, Indian economic history and the History of Bengal.
+Tapan Raychaudhuri (8 May 1926 – 26 November 2014) was a British-Indian historian specializing in British Indian history, Indian economic history and the History of Bengal.

 Early life and education

 He was the son of Prativa and Amiya Kumar Raychaudhuri, the last zamindar of Kirtipasha in Barisal district of eastern Bengal.
-He came from a well-known Baidya family.
-He was a nephew of Kiran Shankar Roy and Hem Chandra Roychaudhuri, through his paternal aunts.
+He came from a well-known Bengali Baidya family.
+He was a nephew of Kiran Shankar Roy and Hem Chandra Raychaudhuri, through his paternal aunts.

 He was a student of Ballygunge Government High School, Calcutta and Barisal Zilla School, Scottish Church College, Calcutta, where he completed his I.A. and finally Presidency College, Calcutta, where he completed his B.A.
 (Hons.) in history with a high first class.
-He completed his first D.Phil. in history at Calcutta University under the supervision of Sir Jadunath Sarkar, who was his Additional Supervisor and his second D.Phil. at Balliol College, Oxford, under the supervision of Major (Dr.) C.C.
-Davies.
+He completed his first D.Phil. in History at Calcutta University on Bengal Under Akbar and Jahangir under the supervision of Sir Jadunath Sarkar, who was his Additional Supervisor and his second D.Phil. at Balliol College, Oxford, under the supervision of Major (Dr.) C.C.
+Davies on the trading activities of the Dutch East India Company, which was later published as Jan Company in Coromandel.

 Career

 He started his career as a lecturer at the Department of Islamic History and Culture, Calcutta University.
 After his return from Britain, he became a deputy director of the National Archives of India.
 He was a reader and then professor of history and director of the Delhi School of Economics and professor and the head of the department of history of Delhi University.
+He was a key figure in setting up the journal, Indian Economic and Social History Review.

-He was a reader in modern South Asian history from 1973 to 1992 and then ad hominem professor of Indian history and civilization and fellow of St. Antony's College, Oxford, from 1992 to 1993.
+He was a reader in modern South Asian history from 1973 to 1993 and then ad hominem professor of Indian history and civilization and fellow of St. Antony's College, Oxford, from 1992 to 1993.
 He was an emeritus fellow of St. Antony's College, Oxford, after retirement.
 He also served on the inaugural Social Sciences jury for the Infosys Prize in 2009.

-He became a national research professor in India in 2011.
+He became a National Research Professor in India in 2011.